Bezmiara Kadın

-Bezmiara Kadın (بزم آرا قادین; "adorned banquet"; died 1909) was the second legal wife of the Sultan Abdulmejid I of the Ottoman Empire.
+Bezmiara Kadın (بزم آرا قادین; "adorned banquet"; died 1909) was the second legal wife of Sultan Abdulmejid I of the Ottoman Empire.

 Early life

 Of Circassian origin, Bezmiara Kadın was the adoptive daughter of Fatma Zehra Hanım known as "Mısırlı Hanım," the daughter of Mehmed Arif Pasha, and granddaughter of grand vizier Halil Hamid Pasha.
 She was the wife of Ismail Kamil Pasha, the son of Muhammad Ali of Egypt, After Ismail Pasha's death she moved to Istanbul, and settled in Halil Hamid Pasha's palace located in Akıntıburnu.

 First marriage

 One day, when Abdulmejid was in his twenties, he visited Mısırlı Hanım.
-Here he saw Bezmiara, who played piano, and fell in love with her.
+Here he saw Bezmiara, who played the piano, and fell in love with her.
 He asked her hand in marriage, but Bezmiara flatly refused.
 However, she soon consented to his proposal.
 The marriage took place in 1847, and she was given the title of "Fifth Ikbal".

 In 1848, she was elevated to the title of "Fourth Ikbal".
 On 22 February 1850, she gave birth to her only child, a daughter, Mükbile Sultan in the Çırağan Palace, who died at the age of two months.
 In the same year she was elevated to the title of "Third Ikbal".
 In 1853, she was elevated to the title of "Senior Ikbal", and in 1854 to the title of "Fifth Kadın".

 Abdulmejid not only loved Bezmiara but esteemed her.
 He had her moved to a pleasant galley which he had presented to her.
 Here she formed an intimate relationship with a certain Tevfik Pasha.